cockroachdb/cockroach-cloud-sdk-go/docs/Cluster.md

 GetCockroachVersion returns the CockroachVersion field if non-nil, zero value otherwise.

-### GetCockroachVersionOk

-`func (o *Cluster) GetCockroachVersionOk() (*string, bool)`

-GetCockroachVersionOk returns a tuple with the CockroachVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetCockroachVersion

 `func (o *Cluster) SetCockroachVersion(v string)`

 SetCockroachVersion sets CockroachVersion field to given value.

 ### GetPlan